deep005/job-portal/README.md

 ###
 step 2: You need to generate a classic github auth token from github developer settings.
 ###
-step 3: Add the auth token in a new file named AppConstants.js under src/Constants.
+step 3: Add the auth token as AuthToken in a new file named AppConstants.js under src/Constants and export the AuthToken;
 ###
 step 4: run `npm install` in the main directory.
 ###